 additional efforts with vulnerable populations.

-In recognition of the risks that may be assumed by individuals when they participate in research, the University maintains a no-fault assistance program for research participants to provide medical and other assistance to participants who, in the course of University-conducted research, experience adverse effects.
-The program is administered by the Human Subjects Division, with significant participation by the Office of Risk Management, UW Medicine, and Health Sciences Risk Management.
+In recognition of the risks that may be assumed by individuals when they participate in research, the University, in its sole discretion, may offer medical and other treatment-related assistance, on a no-fault basis, to participants who, in the course of University-conducted research, experience adverse effects.
+The no-fault assistance program is administered by the Human Subjects Division, with significant participation by the Office of Risk Management, UW Medicine, and Health Sciences Risk Management.

 |F.||Facilitation of Research